MSDEVMTL/GlobalAzureBootcamp2018/Step8/README.md

 * **Better notification system**: All newer alerts use action groups, which are named groups of notifications and actions that can be reused in multiple alerts.
 Classic metric alerts and older Log Analytics alerts do not use action groups.
 * **Metrics from Logs (limited public preview)**: Log data going into Log Analytics can now be extracted and converted into Azure Monitor metrics and then alerted on just like other metrics.

-### Part 2 Lab - Generate an alert when an update is done to your Web App ( 5 minutes )
+### Part 2 Lab - Generate an alert when an update is done to your Web App

 **Scenario**: In the previous lab we saw how easy it is to use the activity log to monitor changes in our Azure resources.
 Let's now generate an Alert when an update is done to your Web App.